Major Exploration

 CAPD provides many great resources that help students to not only explore different majors but also pursue long-term career goals.
 Some include:

-Past Surveys
+Past surveys

 MIT students all love numbers, and surveys are the best way to visually see students’ experiences within different majors and what experience the majors could offer.

-Although there are many ways and resources for you to find out your interest, you should never feel pressured to make the decision!
-Remember, if you are not ready to declare your major yet in freshman spring, there is always the “undeclared” option for you.
-In addition, switching majors is also very common even in junior or senior year.
-No matter which major you decide to pursue, it will never define you and your future career.
+Remember, if you are not ready to declare your major yet in the spring of your first year, there is always the “undeclared” option for you.
+Plus, switching majors is very common, even in junior or senior year.